AnAwesomGuy/armor-hud/config.md

 ## Configuration

-Here you can find description of all parameters for **BerdinskiyBear's Armor HUD** mod.
-Configuration file is a JSON file with a JSON object (curly brackets) with all config parameters as its members (name-value pairs inside curly brackets).
-If any of the Configuration parameters are missing their default values will be used.
+Here you can find description of all parameters for **guy's Armor HUD** mod.
+The configuration file is handled by Cloth Config and stored in a JSON file with all the config parameters (name-value pairs inside curly brackets).
+If any of the configuration parameters are missing their default values will be used.
+You can also configure the mod using the Mod Menu mod on Fabric and the mod list on Neoforge.

 1. ##### `"enabled"`
     * Master switch for this mod.
+    * Type: boolean
     * Default value: `true`
 2. ##### `"anchor"`
     * Place that the HUD widget is attached to.
+    * Type: enum
     * Possible values:
         * `"TOP_CENTER"` - widget is placed at the top in the middle.
         * `"TOP"` - widget is placed at the upper corner on the preferred side.